pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

 This topic tells you about Apps CLI plug-in commands you can use to get information about the status of a workload.

-## Workload list
+## tanzu apps workload list

 `tanzu apps workload list` gets a list of the workloads present in the cluster, either in the current namespace, in another namespace, or all namespaces.

 Filter the list result by the `--namespace`, `--type` or `--app` flags.
 The `--output` flag supports the `yaml` and `json` formats.

-### Show all workloads in all namespaces (--all-namespaces, -A)
+### --all-namespaces, -A flag

 Shows workloads in all namespaces in the cluster.